“The man who cannot visualize a horse galloping on a tomato is an idiot.”

 Angel Dionne is the founder of Peculiar Mormyrid Journal and is a graduate of the University of Maine in Fort Kent and Southern New Hampshire University.
 She is a PhD candidate at the University of New Brunswick – Fredericton.
 Her areas of interest include surrealism, existentialism, and the absurd.
 In her spare time she enjoys traveling, writing, and wine.
 Her work has appeared in various publications such as Crab Fat Magazine, Crack the Spine Magazine, The Missing Slate, Good Morning Magazine, Sein Und Werden, Apocrypha & Abstractions, The Penmen Review Anthology, Chicken Soup for the Soul, The Fiddlehead Focus, and The Aroostook Review.
 She currently resides in Madawaska, Maine.

-Steven Cline creates surrealist collage and writing.
-He currently lives in Cartersville, Georgia and works as a graphic designer.
+Steven Cline creates surrealist collage and writing and currently lives in Cartersville, Georgia.
 Steven fell into the surrealist rabbit hole about a decade ago thanks to the book “What is Surrealism”, and other Chicago Lit.
 His book Echo can be found here, and his visual art can be found at http://stevenclineart.com/

 Patrik Sampler (contributing editor) is a writer whose fiction and non-fiction has appeared in The Guardian, Marco Polo, and other publications.
 Sampler has a strong interest in Abe Kobo’s late career novels, which were the focus of his research toward a postgraduate degree in literature.
 In 2017, Sampler’s debut novel, The Ocean Container, will be published by Ninebark Press. www.patriksampler.com